 Recent ground-breaking decisions in the competition sector - including Merricks v Mastercard and Lloyd v Google - demonstrate how the landscape for collective actions in the UK is constantly evolving.

-The London Solicitors Litigation Association (LSLA) hosts a panel discussion on 3 March 2022 which, using these landmark decisions, will consider a number of key tactical questions around the collective action regime:
+The London Solicitors Litigation Association (LSLA) hosted a panel discussion on 3 March 2022 which, used these landmark decisions, to consider a number of key tactical questions around the collective action regime:

 - What are the costs and benefits of using the opt-out mechanism?

 - How might these decisions shape the collective action framework more broadly (including outside of the competition sector)?

 - How might the procedural regime impact/be impacted by the litigation funding market?

 - How likely is reform of the traditional Group Litigation Order class actions regime?

 The expert panel comprised of Global Vice-Chair, Anthony Maton, alongside Victoria Wakefield QC of Brick Court Chambers, Mark Sansom of Freshfields Bruckhaus Deringer LLP and Elizabeth Jordan of Slaughter and May.